-P2O.1 Development of land comprising an existing dwelling and residential garden, amounting to approximately 0.40 hectares at 8 Richmond Road, designated as Site STNP15, and as shown on Policy Map 2O, for up to 6 new dwellings (to replace the existing dwelling), will be permitted subject to meeting the following criteria:
+P2O.1 Development of land comprising an existing dwelling and residential garden, amounting to approximately 0.40 hectares at 8 Richmond Road, designated as Site STNP15, and as shown on Policy Map 2O, for approximately 6 new dwellings (to replace the existing dwelling), will be permitted subject to meeting the following criteria:

-- a) The site boundary shall be as shown on Policy Map 2O; - b) Safe access to and from the site shall be provided by means of a private shared driveway joining Richmond Road, of width no less than 4.5m;
+- a) The site boundary shall be as shown on Policy Map 20; - b) Safe access to and from the site shall be provided by means of a private shared driveway joining Richmond Road, of width no less than 4.5m;

-- c) The proposal shall demonstrate satisfactory measures to address any impact on the heritage setting of St. George's Church the Old Rectory, and nearby non-designated heritage assets, unless such impact is shown to have sufficient public benefit.
-A Heritage Statement shall be submitted to this effect; - d) Design shall pay particular attention to the historic character of the immediately surrounding area and fully respect its sensitive nature; - e) The existing trees and hedges on the west and east boundaries of the site shall be retained; - f) Development shall include satisfactory measures to protect the amenity of neighbouring properties - g) The Ecological Assessment for the site shall include specific consideration of stone curlews. - h) Where stone curlews are identified on a site, the proposal shall include a site-specific Habitats Regulations Assessment that includes proposed mitigation measures.
-Proposals lacking acceptable mitigation measures, where such are required, will not be permitted.
+- c) The proposal shall demonstrate satisfactory measures to address any impact on the heritage setting of St. George's Church the Old Rectory, unless such impact is shown to have sufficient public benefit.
+A Heritage Statement shall be submitted to this effect, which shall also assess the scale of any loss or harm to nearby non-designated heritage assets when balanced against the significance of those assets; - d) Design shall pay particular attention to the historic character of the immediately surrounding area and fully respect its sensitive nature; - e) The existing trees and hedges on the west and east boundaries of the site shall be retained; - f) Development shall include satisfactory measures to protect the amenity of neighbouring properties - g) The Ecological Assessment for the site shall include specific consideration of stone curlews. - h) Where stone curlews are identified on a site, the proposal shall include a site-specific Habitats Regulations Assessment that includes proposed mitigation measures.
+Proposals lacking acceptable mitigation measures, where such are required, will not be permitted. - P2O.2 Access to this site shall incorporate such visibility splays as shall be required by the Highway Authority on land within the applicant's control or on highway land.